awslabs/clickstream-analytics-on-aws/docs/en/pipeline-mgmt/data-processing/configure-plugin.md

     To add custom plugins, you must develop your own plugins firstly, see [Develop Custom Plugins](#develop-custom-plugins)

-You can add your plugins by click **Add Plugin** buttion, which will open a new window, in which you can upload your plugins.
+You can add your plugins by click **Add Plugin** button, which will open a new window, in which you can upload your plugins.

 1. Give the plugin **Name** and **Description**.
 2. Chose **Plugin Type**,